-1. The Visitor Mobility Models 2
+1. The Visitor Mobility Models 3

-2. Short description of the visitor's mobility models implementation 11
+2. Short description of the Forecasting visitors' mobility models implementation 11

 3. Model Outputs 15

 4. Model webservice 17

 1. The Visitor Mobility Models

 The CAST UNIBO partner has developed dynamical models to simulate the pedestrian flows on a road network integrating statistical data on tourist flows and the real time data recorded by the SLIDES experimental campaigns.
 The models are conceived to take into account: